CATS-Lab/Filed-Experiment-Data-ACC_Data/README.md

 Shi, X., Yao, H., Liang, Z. and Li, X., 2021.
 An Empirical Study on Fuel Consumption of Commercial Automated Vehicles (Under review).
 Preprint: https://doi.org/10.13140/RG.2.2.22363.90407

 Due to the limited upload size for each file, some datasets are uploaded partially for illustration purposes.
 Contact xiaoweishi@usf.edu if you want to request the complete datasets or have any questions regarding the datasets.

-Q & A:
-Q1: I tried to convert the GPS time.
-But, I could not totally get the converted regular time in excel file.
-Is there quick cleaning/conversion process for the GPS time?

-The uploaded datasets are with a frequency of either 10hz or 1hz.
-So, the front digits of GPS time are the same and are meaningless for analysis.
-You can delete them to facilitate the conversion process.
-For example, for 2103:016382.000, you can delete the 2103:01 since the duration of each dataset is less than one hour.

-Q2: What is the meaning of SoG?
-It is the abbreviation for Speed over Ground.